miguelvillaresb/spring-authorization-server-oauth2/README.md

-# OAuth2 and OpenID service using Spring Authorization Server
+# OAuth and OpenID service using Spring Authorization Server

 This is an example OAuth2 / OpenID Identity Provider based on Spring Security and Spring Authorization Server.